-7 One of the requirements for a replacement for Judas Iscariot was to have seen the risen Christ (Acts 1:22).
+1 One of the requirements for a replacement for Judas Iscariot was to have seen the risen Christ (Acts 1:22).
 Perhaps 5% of the Greek manuscripts omit "Christ", to be followed by NIV, NASB, LB, TEV, etc.

-8 This refers to the sons that Mary had with Joseph after Jesus was born.
+2 This refers to the sons that Mary had with Joseph after Jesus was born.
 'Cephas' was another name for Peter.

-9 Actually, the Text says 'eat', but milk is a liquid; unless it be that Paul is thinking of cheese, that is derived from milk.
+3 Actually, the Text says 'eat', but milk is a liquid; unless it be that Paul is thinking of cheese, that is derived from milk.

-"You shall not muzzle an ox that is threshing."1 Is it really about the oxen that God is concerned,2 10 or does He surely say it for our sakes?
+same?
+9 For it stands written in the Law of Moses: "You shall not muzzle an ox that is threshing."1 Is it really about the oxen that God is concerned,2 10 or does He surely say it for our sakes?
 Yes, it was written for us, that he who plows should plow in hope, and he who threshes in hope should partake of his hope.

 [To live from the Gospel]

 11 Since we planted spiritual things in you, is it a big deal if we reap material things from you?
 12 If others have a share in this right from you, do not we even more?
 Nevertheless we have not used this right, but we put up with everything so as not to cause any hindrance to the Gospel of Christ.
 13 Do you not know that those who minister the sacred things eat from the temple, and those who serve at the altar have a share in the altar?
-14 So also the Lord has instructed those who proclaim the Gospel to live from the Gospel.3

-[To forego a right]
+14 So also the Lord has instructed those who proclaim the Gospel to live from the Gospel.1 [To forego a right]